deeppavlov/chatsky/docs/source/user_guides/optimization_guide.rst

   during a dialog turn and only when needed.
-E.g. you can take note of the `conditions` api available as a part of the `Pipeline` module: while normally a pipeline service runs every turn, you can restrict it to only run on turns when a particular condition is satisfied, greatly reducing the number of performed actions `<../tutorials/tutorials.pipeline.4_groups_and_conditions_full.py>`_.
+E.g. you can take note of the `conditions` api available as a part of the `Pipeline` module: while normally a pipeline service runs every turn, you can restrict it to only run on turns when a particular condition is satisfied, greatly reducing the number of performed actions (see the
+  `Groups and Conditions tutorial <../tutorials/tutorials.pipeline.4_groups_and_conditions_full.py>`__).

 * Using caching for resource-consuming callbacks and actions may also prove to be a helpful strategy.
   In this manner, you can improve the computational efficiency of your pipeline, while making very few changes to the code itself.
-DFF includes a caching mechanism for response functions: `<../tutorials/tutorials.utils.1_cache.py>`_.
+DFF includes a caching mechanism for response functions.
 However, the simplicity of the DFF API makes it easy to integrate any custom caching solutions that you may come up with.
+  See the `Cache tutorial <../tutorials/tutorials.utils.1_cache.py>`__.

 * Finally, be mindful about the use of computationally expensive algorithms, like NLU classifiers or LLM-based generative networks, since those require a great deal of time and resources to produce an answer.
-In case you need to use one, take full advantage of caching along with other means to relieve the computational load imposed by neural networks.
+In case you need to use one, take full advantage of caching along with other means to relieve the computational load imposed by neural networks such as message queueing.

+..
+    todo: add a link to a user guide about using message queueing.